Penn Estates, Pennsylvania

 Penn Estates is a census-designated place located in Stroud and Pocono Townships in Monroe County in the state of Pennsylvania.
 The community is located northwest of the borough of East Stroudsburg.
 As of the 2020 census the population was 4,493 residents.

 Demographics

+Education

+The part in Stroud Township is in the Stroudsburg Area School District.
+The part in Pocono Township is in the Pocono Mountain School District.